How to stage your home yourself

-It might seem impossible, you might think “well I can’t afford to hire someone to stage my home, but I need to get it sold!”
+It might seem impossible, you might think “well I can’t afford to hire a professional to stage my home, but I need to get it sold!”
 Beeeeelieve me, I know.

 Last fall, we decided we wanted to sell our house in Oregon (which we bought with a zero down payment mortgage) to move back to Minnesota.
 We were terrified, because we had never sold a house before.
 The whole idea of it was scary but our realtor assured us she would guide us through the gauntlet.